 Microgreens need good air circulation to promote strong stems and prevent fungal disease.
 You may want to run an oscillating fan in your grow area.

-Microgreens will need a decent amount of sunlight to prevent them from becoming overly leggy, but a south facing window that receives full sun will generally be enough.
+Microgreens will need a decent amount of sunlight to prevent them from becoming overly leggy, but a south facing sunny windowsill will generally be enough.
 It’s a good idea to rotate the tray once or twice a day so all of the plants can receive adequate light.

 If you lack enough light indoors, you can also set up a grow-light over your trays.
 There are some convenient grow light options that can clamp to a table, eliminating the need for a large, expensive setup.

 Containers for Growing